PankajShaw-B/Life-Skills/energy-management.md

 ## Question 4:
 ### Paraphrase the Sleep is your Superpower video in your own words in brief.
 Only the points, no explanation.
-1. Sleep acts like a "save button" for your memories.[cite: 1]
+1. Sleep acts like a "save button" for your memories
-2. Getting good sleep prepares your brain to learn.[cite: 1]
+2. Getting good sleep prepares your brain to learn
-3. Sleep makes your immune system strong to fight sickness.[cite: 1]
+3. Sleep makes your immune system strong to fight sickness
-4. Losing sleep increases the risk of heart problems.[cite: 1]
+4. Losing sleep increases the risk of heart problems
-5. Not getting enough sleep can age your body.[cite: 1]
+5. Not getting enough sleep can age your body
-6. You cannot "catch up" on lost sleep.[cite: 1]
+6. You cannot "catch up" on lost sleep
-7. Go to bed and wake up at the exact same time every day.[cite: 1]
+7. Go to bed and wake up at the same time every day
-8. Sleep in a cool room, ideally around 65°F or 18°C.[cite: 1]
+8. Sleep in a cool room, ideally around 65°F or 18°C
-9. Avoid alcohol, late caffeine, and daytime naps.[cite: 1]
+9. Avoid alcohol, late caffeine, and daytime naps
-10. If you can't sleep, get out of bed until you feel sleepy.[cite: 1]
+10. If you can't sleep, get out of bed until you feel sleepy

 ## Question 5
 ### What are some ideas that you can implement to sleep better?